Why heading to the hills is a smart summer choice

 Ringed by mountains topping 8,000 to 10,000 feet in elevation, one of the benefits of visiting Palm Desert is that it’s remarkably easy to head for the hills.
 Come summertime, that’s particularly appealing because those same mountain highs offer a refreshing respite from our valley heat—and yet are accessible in an hour or less.

 The mountains that provide Palm Desert with its backdrop are home to a national monument, state parks and a network of trails.
-If you’re looking for the express journey to whisk you to these public lands, look no further than the Palm Springs Aerial Tramway.
+If you’re looking for the express pass to whisk you to these public lands, look no further than the Palm Springs Aerial Tramway.
 The Tram delivers you to the 8516’ level of Mt.
 San Jacinto where you can hike under the pines and sightsee in temperatures that are, on average, 30 degrees cooler than the valley floor.
-When you tire of all that pristine beauty, head back to the Tram’s Mountain Station, where you can enjoy a sandwich, salad and other prepared convenience foods at Pines Cafe and take in the valley view.
-Whenever you choose to visit, please note that tickets may be purchased in advance via www.pstramway.com, or you can go directly to the Valley Tram Station and buy a ticket for the next available tram.
+When you tire of all that pristine beauty, head back to the Tram’s Mountain Station, where you can enjoy a sandwich or salad at Pines Cafe and take in the valley view.
+Tram tickets are available in advance on the pstramway.com website if you want to plan in advance and avoid a wait in line.
+Summer passes are once again available for folks inclined to make repeat visits to this summer sanctuary.

 But maybe you’re in more of a drive and walk kind of mood.
 If you’re looking for different terrain to cover and you’re willing to hop in the car to get there, check out the Friends of the Desert Mountains website for a list of open trails.
 Roughly 16 miles outside of town, for example, you’ll find the popular Cactus Springs Trail, or by continuing on a bit further you can access the Pacific Crest Trail where it crosses Highway 74.